China completes first space docking test

 BEIJING China successfully carried out its first docking exercise on Thursday between two unmanned spacecraft, a key test of the rising power's plans to secure a long-term manned foothold in space.

-The Shenzhou 8 spacecraft joined the Tiangong (Heavenly Palace) 1 module about 340 km (211 miles) above Earth, in a maneuver carried live on state television in the early hours of the morning.
+The Shenzhou 8 spacecraft joined the Tiangong (Heavenly Palace) 1 module about 340 km above Earth, in a manoeuvre carried live on state television.

-The 10.5 meter-long unmanned Tiangong, launched on September 29, is part of China's preparations for a space laboratory at some point in the future.
+The 10.5 metre-long unmanned Tiangong, launched on September 29, is part of China's preparations for a space laboratory at some point in the future.

 Rendezvous and docking exercises between the two vessels are an important aspect of China's efforts to acquire the technological and logistical skills needed to run a full space lab that can house astronauts for long periods.

-The next stage will be two similar docking exercises in 2012, with at least one expected to carry astronauts.
+The next stage will be two similar docking exercises in 2012, with at least one carrying astronauts, a spokeswoman for China's space programme said on Monday.

 China aims to have a fully fledged space station by about 2020.

-"The planned Chinese space station will be open to global scientists," the official Xinhua news agency said. "(A) foreign presence might also be welcomed aboard Chinese spacecraft in the future."
+"The planned Chinese space station will be open to global scientists," Xinhua said. "(A) foreign presence might also be welcomed aboard Chinese spacecraft in the future."

+Beijing is still far from catching up with the established space superpowers: the United States and Russia.
+The Tiangong 1 is a trial module, not the building block of a space station.

 Russia, the United States and other countries jointly operate the 400 tonne International Space Station, to which China does not belong.
 But the United States will not test a new rocket to take people into space until 2017, and Russia has said manned missions are no longer a priority.